 Websites began to be more functional and needed more in the way of an interface to work properly.
 Widgets were introduced all over the place to help integrate one site with another.
 This was more often, where a social network site was involved, lining outside feeds to the site, or lining from the site to a blog.

 This era was also marked by an increase in the accessibility of websites to common people.
-Developments such as WordPress and Blogger, along with user-friendly guides on how to make a website helped every day people make a website without having to learn HTML or CSS.
+Developments such as WordPress, Blogger, and social media, along with user-friendly guides on how to make a website helped every day people make a website without having to learn HTML or CSS.

 2008 to the Present